 As stated in EG 201 399, clause 7.1.3, conformance tests shall be conducted with maximum output power.
 If the output levels are configurable, then several levels of output power may be tested.
 For the purpose of the present document it is normally sufficient to perform the measurements for the lowest and the highest declared output power level.

-For conformance testing use a video bandwidth and resolution bandwidth of 1MHz for the spectrum analyzer.

 5.4.2.3 Method of measurement